microsoft/fast/specs/flyout/flyout.md

 *Properties*
 - `targetElement` - the reference to the HTMLElement used as an anchor
-- `visible` - boolean, whether or not the Popover is visible
+- `popoverVisible` - boolean, whether or not the Popover is visible

 *Slots*
 - default for content